 Molecular mechanisms of epigenetic gene regulation

-The overarching goal of research in our lab is to elucidate how histone modifications regulategene expression.
-Ultimately, we are keen to understand how different histone modifiers and readers interact with other chromatin factors to establish complex regulatory systems that control development and affect disease states.
-We aim to take a multidisciplinary approach to tackle these questions, combining powerful biochemistry with proteomic, genomic, cell-biological, imaging- based, and systems biology-inspired techniques.
+The overarching goal of research in our lab is to elucidate how histone modifications regulate gene expression.
+We are keen to understand how different histone modifiers and readers interact to establish complex regulatory systems that control development and affect disease states.
+We are taking a multidisciplinary approach to tackle these questions, combining biochemistry with proteomic, genomic, cell-biological, imaging- based, and systems biology-inspired techniques.

-We currently focus on determining the mechanisms that govern the interplay between Polycomb and Trithorax group proteins at bivalent domains and poised enhancers, in order to resolve how these complexes regulate expression of developmental genes in embryonic stem (ES) cells.
-Bivalent domains harbour a distinctive histone modification signature containing both the active histone H3 lysine 4 trimethylation (H3K4me3) mark and the repressive H3K27me3 mark (Figure 1A).
-They are presumed to maintain developmental genes in a poised state, allowing for timely expression upon differentiation signals, while keeping them repressed in ES cells.
+We focus on the interplay between Polycomb and Trithorax group proteins at bivalent domains and poised enhancers, in order to clarify how these complexes regulate expression of developmental genes in embryonic stem (ES) cells.
+Bivalent domains harbour a distinctive histone modification signature featuring both the active histone H3 lysine 4 trimethylation (H3K4me3) mark and the repressive H3K27me3 mark (Figure 1A).
+They are presumed to maintain developmental genes in a poised state, allowing for timely expression upon differentiation while maintaining repression in ES cells.
 Bivalent nucleosomes adopt a previously unknown asymmetric conformation, carrying the active and repressive mark on opposite copies of histone H3 (Voigt et al., Cell, 2012).
-However, it remains unclear how bivalent domains are established and subsequently interpreted in ES cells and whether they are essential for proper ES cell differentiation and development.
+However, it remains unclear how bivalent domains function to poise genes for expression in ES cells and whether they are essential for proper ES cell differentiation and development.